andrewcbuensalida/PERN-STACK-YELP-CLONE/README.md

 ss -tnlp | grep "node /" to see what ports pm2 processes are running on.

-to run server, with auto restart when files change, put --watch, pm2 start server.js --watch --name doctordb
+to run server, with auto restart when files change, put --watch, pm2 start server.js --watch --time --name doctordb --time is for it to keep track of time

 pm2 restart to reload the .env

 then to auto restart when instance reboots,